 Not only BYD is aiming to introduce the NCM 811 battery cells for EVs next year, CATL has also the same goal.

-Current CATL battery cells for EVs are NCM 523 (NMC 532), which means that the cathode material is 20 % cobalt.
+Current CATL battery cells for EVs are NCM 523, which means that the cathode besides lithium also contains nickel, cobalt and manganese in a composition ratio of 5:2:3.
 The scarcity and high price of cobalt is a problem for the mass production of electric cars and remember that Volkswagen signed a huge battery supply deal with CATL for the VW Neo.
 With the introduction of NCM 811 battery cells the cobalt content per kWh drops more than half, because the energy density increases.

 Volkswagen says that the all electric Volkswagen Neo will have a similar price to a high-spec Volkswagen Golf.
 Considering that the supermini Volkswagen Golf is the best selling car in Europe, the Neo will likely be very successful – if not production constrained.